 Who is excluded from the requirement of applying for TAN?

 All assessees who need to either deduct or collect tax are liable to apply for TAN except those covered under Section 194-IA, Section 194-IB, and Section 194M.
-In these three cases, individuals can use PAN instead to deduct TDS under Income Tax Act 1961.
+In these three cases, such person can use PAN instead to deduct TDS under Income Tax Act 1961.

 What happens if you do not quote TAN on challans or returns?

-If an individual does not obtain TAN, he or she is liable to pay a penalty of Rs.
+If a person does not obtain TAN, he or she is liable to pay a penalty of Rs.
 10,000 under Section 272BB (1).
-In addition, if you quote an incorrect TAN on challans or returns, then also the concerned individual needs to pay a penalty of Rs.
+In addition, if you quote an incorrect TAN on challans or returns, then also the concerned person needs to pay a penalty of Rs.
 10,000 under Section 272BB (1A).